c-devhax/SQLite3-Shell/README.md

 An SQLite3 Shell made in Python, By GeorgeCY2!
 Forked and modified by c-devhax

 # Using the shell:
-The Shell is available on all platforms, You can use it anywhere to modify your databases and use the commands!
+The Shell is available on Windows, Linux and MacOS, You can use it anywhere to modify your databases and use sqlite3 shell.
 # Requirements

 **Python Version:** Python 3+